OfficeForProductSafetyAndStandards/beis-primary-authority-register/README.md

 * Postgres
 * Opensearch

+There are various local build stack options available depending on developer preference, the default is the custom docker-compose approach, however there are options for ARM64, Ddev and Docksal users (see further down this file)

 Just run `docker-compose up -d` from the project root.

 To run commands within the primary container: